• Skip to primary navigation

 • Put the skins on a baking tray, skin side up, and spray with a little oil and then put in the oven for 10 minutes to make the skin crispy.

 • Take the tray out of the oven and turn the skins the other way, skin side down, and add the potato mixture to the skins.
-Put back in the oven for 5-7 minutes and then serve with Greek yogurt and hot sauce.
+Put back in the oven for 5-7 minutes and then serve with Greek yogurt.

 • You can easily adapt the vegetables that are used in this.
 Try to keep them all green, so you get these vibrant potato skins.